 Inducing Immunity

-In January 2022, Marcel Verweij and I finished a co-authored monograph, entitled Inducing Immunity: Justifying Immunization Policies in Times of Vaccine Hesitancy (under contract with MIT Press, Basic Bioethics series).
+In 2024, Marcel Verweij and have published our co-authored monograph, Inducing Immunity: Justifying Immunization Policies in Times of Vaccine Hesitancy (MIT Press, Basic Bioethics series).
 This book analyzes the conditions under which a liberal-democratic government should make vaccination against infectious diseases mandatory.
-We analyze the case of childhood diseases such as measles, polio, and whooping cough, but also the case of vaccination for adults in the Covid-19 context.
+We analyze the case of childhood diseases such as measles, polio, and whooping cough, but also the case of vaccination for adults in the COVID-19 context.
+The book is also available in open access (CC-BY-NC-ND).

 Health Council of the Netherlands